 William Thomas Horton (1864-1919) was a mystic, illustrator and author.
-Horton's minimalistic black and white drawings make his work similar to Aubrey Beardsley (1872 – 1898) and Charles Ricketts (1866 - 1931).
-Today, Horton is usually remembered in conjunction with his intimate friend W. B. Yeats.
+Horton's minimalistic black and white drawings make his work similar to Aubrey Beardsley (1872-1898) and Charles Ricketts (1866-1931).
+Today, Horton is usually remembered as W. B. Yeats's close and intimate friend.
 Yeats sponsored Horton's initiation into the occult organization the Golden Dawn.
-He also wrote the introduction to Horton's Book of Images (1898), and Yeats includes the illustrator in his poem about Golden Dawn called “All Souls' Night.”
+He also wrote the introduction to Horton's Book of Images (1898), and Yeats includes the illustrator in his 1928 poem about Golden Dawn called “All Souls' Night” (lines 21-40).

 Pierce, David.
 “William Horton (1864-1919).”
 Yeats’s Worlds: Ireland, England, and the Poetic Imagination.
 New Haven: Yale University Press, 1995.
 326. Print

 Ray, Gordon Norton, Thomas V Lange, and Charles V Passela.
 “William T. Horton (1864-1919).”
 The Illustrator and the Book in England from 1790 to 1914.
 New York: Pierpont Morgan Library, 1976.
 325, 202-203.
 Print.

 Harper, George Mills.
 W.B.
 Yeats and W.T.
 Horton : the record of an occult friendship.
 Atlantic Highlands, N.J. : Humanities Press, 1980.
 Print.

 Horton, W. T..
 A Book of Images.
 London: Unicorn Press, 1898.
 Print.

 --- William Thomas Horton (1864-1919) a selection of his work.
 Ed.
 Roger Ingpen.
 London: Ingpen and Grant, 1929.
 Print.